cs2620-pr/fp-tor-replica/engineering_notebook.md

 The client component is responsible for:

-1. Obtaining relay information from the CDS
+1. Obtaining relay information from the CDS.
-2. Generating symmetric keys for each relay
+2. Generating symmetric keys for each relay.
-3. Constructing the layered encrypted message
+3. Constructing the layered encrypted message.
-4. Sending the message through the relay network
+4. Sending the message through the relay network.
-5. Receiving and decrypting the response
+5. Receiving and decrypting the response.

 ## Major Design Choices
 ### 1. **Process Management with psutil**
-- **Why:** Needed robust, persistent process discovery and management, especially after backend restarts.
+- **Why:** We needed robust and persistent process management, especially after there are backend restarts.
-- **How:** Backend uses psutil to find, start, and stop relay and destination server processes by port or script name, not relying on in-memory state.
+- **How:** Backend uses psutil to find, start, and stop relay and destination server processes by port or script name.
+This enables us to not have to rely on in-memory state.
 - **Result:** Relays and servers can be managed even if the backend is restarted or run from multiple terminals.

 ### 2. **Frontend-Backend Synchronization**
-- **Why:** The UI must always reflect the true state of relays and servers, regardless of backend restarts or manual process launches.
+- **Why:** We want the UI to always reflect the true state of relays and servers, regardless of backend restarts or manual process launches.
 - **How:** The /api/monitor endpoint dynamically discovers running relays and the destination server using process inspection.
-- **Result:** The frontend always shows the correct status, and actions like start/stop are reliable.
+- **Result:** Now, the frontend always shows the correct status, and actions like start/stop are very reliable.

 ### 3. **User-Friendly UI/UX**
 - **Why:** To make relay management and onion routing concepts accessible and interactive.
 - **How:**
-  - Added forms for adding relays with port/ID.
-  - Removed unnecessary controls (e.g., only "Stop" is shown for running relays).
-  - Column headers and data are always aligned.
+  - We dded forms for adding relays with port/ID.
+Furthermore, we removed unnecessary controls (such as only Stop is shown for running relays).
+Also column headers and data are always aligned.
-  - Visualization of relay chains and encryption steps.
 - **Result:** Users can easily manage the network and understand the routing/encryption process.

 ### 4. **Security and Isolation**
-- **Why:** To demonstrate secure, layered encryption and avoid accidental process conflicts.
+- **Why:** This enables us to demonstrate secure, layered encryption and avoid accidental process conflicts.
 - **How:**
   - Each relay uses a persistent RSA keypair.
-  - Relays and destination server run as isolated processes.
+  - Furthermore, relays and destination servers run as isolated processes.
   - All communication is encrypted hop-by-hop.
-- **Result:** Simulates real Tor-like security and isolation.
+- **Result:** This simulates real Tor-like security and isolation!

 ### 5. **Extensibility and Decoupling**
-- **Why:** To allow future expansion (e.g., more relay types, new visualizations) and independent development of frontend/backend.
+- **Why:** To allow future expansion (such as more relay types, new visualizations) and independent development of frontend/backend.
 - **How:**
   - The frontend and backend communicate via clean REST APIs.
   - The demo visualization frontend (demo-frontend) is decoupled from the backend logic.
-- **Result:** Easy to extend, maintain, and adapt for new demos or research.
+- **Result:** It is now very easy to extend, maintain, and adapt for new demos.

 ### 6. **Network Accessibility**
 - **Why:** To allow clients on different machines to join the relay network.
 - **How:**
   - Server and relays can be configured to bind to 0.0.0.0 for LAN/internet access.
   - Client can specify the server's IP address.
-- **Result:** Supports distributed, multi-machine demos.
+- **Result:** This now supports distributed, multi-machine demos.

 ## Notable Implementation Details
 - **Persistent Key Management:** Each relay stores its RSA keypair for consistent identity.
 - **Dynamic Process Discovery:** Relays/destination are found by inspecting running processes, not just by tracking launches.
 - **API-Driven UI:** All relay/server actions are performed via API calls, ensuring clean separation and easy automation/testing.
-- **Error Handling:** Backend and frontend provide clear feedback for errors (e.g., trying to start an already-running server).
+- **Error Handling:** Our backend and frontend provide clear feedback for errors (such as trying to start an already-running server).
 - **Live Updates:** The UI uses sockets/events to refresh the network view upon relevant changes.

 ## Challenges and Solutions
-- **Process Tracking Across Restarts:** Solved by using psutil for process discovery instead of in-memory state.
+- **Process Tracking Across Restarts:** This was solved by using psutil for process discovery instead of in-memory state.
-- **UI/Backend Sync:** Ensured by always querying the true process state, not cached/in-memory data.
+- **UI/Backend Sync:** This is ensured by always querying the true process state, not cached/in-memory data.
-- **Network Access:** Required explicit configuration for multi-machine demos (binding to 0.0.0.0, firewall settings).
+- **Network Access:** This requires explicit configuration for multi-machine demos (binding to 0.0.0.0, firewall settings).
-- **User Experience:** Iteratively improved UI for clarity, reliability, and educational value.
+- **User Experience:** This iteratively improved UI for clarity, reliability, and educational value.

 #### 3.3.2 Implementation Details